Saturday Vigil at 4:00 pm

-Taizé Prayer Around the Cross is held in the church on the 2nd and 4th Wednesdays at 7 pm and livestreamed on youtube.com/thecasafrc.
+Taizé Prayer Around the Cross is held in the church every Friday during Lent at 7 pm and livestreamed on youtube.com/thecasafrc.
 Taizé prayer consists of meditative singing, Scripture readings, and periods of silence in order to reach a contemplative state.
 This style of prayer emerged from an ecumenical community in Taizé, France.
 Short chants, repeated over and over, give a meditative character.
 Using just a few words, the chants express a basic reality of faith, quickly grasped by the mind.
 As the words are sung many times, this reality gradually penetrates the whole being.
 All are welcome to come and join in this contemplative prayer.
 This service lasts approximately 35 minutes.

 Prayer Requests: Casa Prayer Partners is a prayer chain of community members and friends that operates via telephone and email to lift up people through the grace of community love.
 Prayer Partners was founded in 1999 and welcomes prayer requests from across the country.
 Please email your prayer request to email@example.com.